-To optimize the superparamagnetic behavior, we vary the CoFeB layer thicknesses through wedge deposition.
-We find the optimal thickness of the free layer to be $t_\mathrm{free}=1.6$~nm, yielding a minimal volume-averaged uniaxial anisotropy due to the interfacial perpendicular anisotropy~\cite{dieny2017perpendicular}, but sufficient to maintain the magnetization out of plane.
-For the fixed layer, the chosen thickness range of $t_\mathrm{fixed} =0.78 - 1.2$~nm allows us to reduce the applied field, while maintaining a large perpendicular magnetic anisotropy.
-Out-of-plane pinning of the magnetization in the fixed layer is ensured by exchange coupling with the synthetic antiferromagnetic structure of [Co(0.5)/Pt(0.25)]$_6$/ Ru(0.9)/ [Co(0.5)/Pt(0.25)]$_2$.
-Devices obtained after patterning are nearly circular, as illustrated in Fig.~\ref{fig_1}(a), with nominal diameters of 50~nm.
-Their tunneling magnetoresistance (TMR) value is close to 70~\% at room temperature, with a resistance-area product of 10~$\Omega\, \mu \text{m}^2$.

-We measure voltage fluctuations across the fabricated SMTJs using a high-bandwidth circuit designed to capture submicrosecond events, as described in the Supplemental Material (SM)~\cite{sm}.
-The sampling rate of the high-resolution oscilloscope used for the measurement was set to 10~GHz, in order to match the $RC$ circuit time constant of 0.2~ns~\cite{sm}.

-Fig.~\ref{fig_1}(b) shows in blue an 80~ns long portion of a voltage-time trace recorded over 10~ms, under an applied perpendicular magnetic field of 40~mT, and 675~mV DC voltage across the circuit.
-The recorded signal distinctly exhibits a random telegraph noise (RTN) at the nanosecond scale.
-To ensure reliable statistics, we collected more than $10^6$ stochastic transitions, allowing the identification of two distinct voltage levels, shown in the corresponding voltage histogram in Fig.~\ref{fig_1}(c).
+We measure voltage fluctuations across the fabricated SMTJs using a high-bandwidth circuit designed to capture submicrosecond events, as described in the SM\cite{sm}.
+Fig.~\ref{fig_1}(b) depicts voltage-time traces obtained from measurements performed on stack 1 under a 60~mT in-plane magnetic field and 15~µA mean current (85~mV mean voltage).
+The signal exhibits nanosecond timescale random telegraph noise (RTN).
+To ensure reliable statistics, we collected more than $10^6$ stochastic transitions, allowing the identification of two distinct voltage levels, as shown in the corresponding voltage histograms in Fig.~\ref{fig_1}(c).